Where divorce isn't more difficult than it has to be

 Benefits of an online divorce

 Divorce.com is an excellent choice to prepare paperwork for an uncontested divorce without hiring expensive lawyers.
-The platform is an alternative to the DIY divorce, comprising the low cost and the convenience of getting the complete packet of legal papers online.
+The platform offers an alternative to DIY divorce, combining low cost with the convenience of obtaining a complete packet of legal papers online.

-All the forms at Divorce.com comply with the state standards and local court rules.
-In addition, the papers are customized to each client’s circumstances, for example, whether or not there is the presence of minor children in the marriage.
+All forms comply with state standards and local court rules, customized to each client's circumstances, including whether minor children are involved.

 With Divorce.com, you can:

-• Access the online questionnaire at any time and save your progress for later.
+• Access the online questionnaire at any time and save progress for later

-• Change your answers or correct the information you provided earlier, without limitations, before submitting them.
+• Change answers or correct information without limitations before submission

-• Download the documents in a PDF format that will be ready in two business days.
-Then, print and sign them before going to the district clerk.
+• Download documents in PDF format ready in two business days, then print and sign before filing with the district clerk

 Filing for divorce starts with collecting state-specific legal forms.
 Some can be found on the Colorado Judicial Branch website or in libraries.